hatoving/steam-deck-comp/README.md

 - *Only report games that are worth reporting/Don't report a game that's emulated (see exception below).*

   That one sounds weird, but let me explain.

   What I mean by that is that don't report games that don't really bring much to the table in terms of "Oh, that's an interesting game that could run on the Deck.
 I'm not sure if it _can_ though..."

   For example, I really don't want people flooding the page with SNES game reports; because I'd imagine that if you *want* to play Super Mario World on your Steam Deck, you're not going to need a compatibilty list like this to see if it works or not.

-  In general, I really don't want people flooding the game with _emulated_ games in general, however there *are* some exceptions (like for example using RPCS3 to report a game; the Deck doesn't meet the requirements of the emulator, yet there are still some top-notch games that run at full-speed on there; for example, _Scott Pilgrim vs. The World: The Game_.)
+  In general, I really don't want people flooding the game with _emulated_ games, however there *are* some exceptions (like for example using RPCS3 to report a game; the Deck doesn't meet the requirements of the emulator, yet there are still some top-notch games that run at full-speed on there; for example, _Scott Pilgrim vs. The World: The Game_.)

 That's all I could come up with in terms of the guidelines.